Julia Hoffman: 1967-1971

-Julia Hoffman was introduced as the head of Windcliff Sanitarium after Maggie Evans (Kathryn Leigh Scott) was admitted after escaping from the vampire Barnabas Collins (Jonathan Frid), who had wished to transform Maggie into a mental replica of his long-dead love Josette du Pres (also played by Scott).
+Julia Hoffman (Grayson Hall) was introduced as the head of Windcliff Sanitarium after Maggie Evans (Kathryn Leigh Scott) was admitted after escaping from the vampire Barnabas Collins (Jonathan Frid), who had wished to transform Maggie into a mental replica of his long-dead love Josette du Pres (also played by Scott).
 In order to protect herself from the trauma Maggie had mentally regressed to childhood, playing with a doll given her by the ghost of Sarah Collins (Sharon Smyth) and singing "London Bridge".
 So as to protect Maggie from her unknown kidnapper, authorities falsely stated that Maggie had died shortly after admission to hospital without saying anything, on the grounds that her attacker would presumably seek her out again if she were known to be alive.
-Only Dr Hoffmann, Maggie's father Sam (David Ford), her boyfriend Joe Haskell (Joel Crothers), Collinsport physician Dr Dave Woodard (Richard Woods), and Windcliff staff were aware that Maggie was alive.
+Only Julia, Maggie's father Sam (David Ford), her boyfriend Joe Haskell (Joel Crothers), Collinsport physician Dr. Dave Woodard (Richard Woods), and Windcliff staff were aware that Maggie was alive.
 Both Sam and Joe were desperate to see Maggie, but Julia wanted to work with Maggie without their distractions.
 Julia allowed both Sam and Joe to visit Maggie, hoping that seeing her in the condition she was would make them not want to see her for a while; as she had predicted, both men were shaken by Maggie's mental instability and agreed not to visit again.

-Julia was recommended to Maggie's case by Dave Woodard, an old friend and colleague of hers, because of Julia's expertise in both psychology and blood disorders.
+Julia was recommended to Maggie's case by Dave Woodard (then played by Robert Gerringer), an old friend and colleague of hers, because of Julia's expertise in both psychology and blood disorders.
 Julia and Dave would constantly disagree on methods of treatment.
 Dave wanted to show Maggie a sketch drawn by Sam but Julia did not want this.
 Dave won the argument, and Maggie was able to identify the girl in the picture as Sarah Collins.

 Julia was able to get Maggie to remember certain things, including the memory of being in a cemetery, the scent of jasmine, and a musical tinkling sound.
 By this time Julia clearly had her suspicions of what had happened to her patient, but constantly refused to elaborate to Dave, suggesting he find Maggie a new doctor if he didn't like her methods.
 Dave declined and objected to Julia wanting to take Maggie back to Collinsport.
 Julia did take Maggie back to Eagle Hill Cemetery and was spotted by Victoria Winters (Alexandra Moltke), who thought she had seen Maggie's ghost.
 Maggie was terrified of the Collins Mausoleum and claimed that someone would kill her if she did not leave.